md-afif/orbital-2018/README.md

 ### **User testing**

 Iterative usability testing was carried out amongst people that fit the demographic (youths, millennials and young adults).
-Our web app was continuously tested before the launch amongst a group of 5 users.
+Our web app was continuously and iteratively tested before the launch amongst a group of 5 users.

 The documentation of the testing process can be found here: https://drive.google.com/open?id=1wi9GFnxa34tMEMEL8yLih9PW_uyTVN8mAr6TiVZ1chU